aws/aws-iot-device-sdk-java-v2/samples/README.md

 ## Custom Authorizer Connect

 This sample makes an MQTT connection and connects through a [Custom Authorizer](https://docs.aws.amazon.com/iot/latest/developerguide/custom-authentication.html).
-On startup, the device connects to the server via websockets and then disconnects.
+On startup, the device connects to the server and then disconnects.
 This sample is for reference on connecting using a custom authorizer.

 Source: `samples/CustomAuthorizerConnect`